Bielik20/ng-lazy-forms/README.md

 }
 ```

-Additionally, component can also implement `OnLazySetup` interface
+Additionally, a component can also implement `OnLazySetup` interface:

 ```ts
 export interface OnLazySetup {